liuhz0926/quality_platform_prototype/README.md

 This Quality Platform project is designed to unify and homogenize the evaluation of the language model.
 The project uses the Django framework.

 The platform contains three steps of methodology: Evaluate, Stress, and Retrain.
-* Evaluate user's language models, compare them and analyze the error
+* Evaluate: evaluate user's language models, compare them and analyze the error
-* Use What-if scenarios to stress user's models and find improvements points
+* Stress: use What-if scenarios to stress user's models and find improvements points
-* Retrain user's models with the acquired knowledge and assign the proper weights
+* Retrain: retrain user's models with the acquired knowledge and assign the proper weights

 ## Updates